-->

 He then decided to produce his own engine, choosing to enter the then-popular 1100 class.
 The result was a twin-cam 1094cc unit which emerged in 1947, one of the first twin-cams in that class.
 It immediately proved successful and was sold to many competitors, who fitted it to a variety of cars, usually either based on the 1100 or with a chassis by Gilco.

 Bodies were supplied by numerous coachbuilders.
-In 1949 Ermini began building complete cars, with his 1100 DOHC engine, the chassis by Gilco, and the bodywork by Tofani.
+Ermini began building complete cars in 1949, with his 1100 DOHC engine, the chassis by Gilco, and the bodywork by Tofani.
 The early 1950's saw the Ermini 1100 as the car (or engine for those who chose to fit it to different chassis') to have.
 Tofani was unable to meet the demand, and so Motto and Morelli were used to producing the bodies.